EurosTeam/Mephistopheles/README.md

 But you can update Méphistophélès yourself for bypassing specific auth and improve it !
 I put many comments in the code so that the beginners can understand how méphistophélès bypass auth and how he could improve it !

-# In what language is it to code?
+# In what language is it code?
 The "server side" is coded in python and the application is coded in c#.